This section of the Application Guide covers:

 What can I declare?

 You may declare any relevant significant extenuating circumstance that negatively affected the strength of your application.
 To cover the most anticipated circumstances resulting from COVID-19, the application form offers a set of statements that can be declared via a yes/no response.
-Where a circumstance is not covered by these statements or further explanation is required, you may use the additional free-text field to explain it.
+Where a circumstance is not covered by these statements or further explanation is required, you may use the additional free-text field to explain it, focusing on the impact that this has had on your performance.

 We will not be able to take into account extenuating circumstances for which adequate mitigations have already been applied by your current/previous institution.
 If your extenuating circumstances relate to a previous or current qualification, you should first approach the awarding institution, including where an issue was diagnosed after you completed the course.
 You should, therefore, contact the relevant institution to request consideration of extenuating circumstances in advance of making an application.
 Where the awarding institution did not make an adjustment or is not able to take these extenuating circumstances into account for policy reasons, evidence would need to be supplied of this (such as a link to their policy or email correspondence with the institution) and of the extenuating circumstances.